mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

 Let's consider the MNIST dataset with `28x28` grayscale images.
 For such small images, we can get away with fully connected networks, i.e., we end up having matrix multiplications: `matlmul`.
 Additionally, we would require the following:

 - Both the generator `G` and the discriminator `D` need to have at least one hidden layer.
 - For the hidden layers, any activation function will work, but the **leaky ReLU**, `lrelu` is specially popular.
-They work very well because they facilitate the propagation of the gradient in the entire network.
+They work very well because they facilitate the propagation of the gradient in the entire network, since the gradient of `lrelu` is not 0 for negative values.
 This is good for every network, but it is specially important for GANs, since the generator needs to receive the gradients of the discriminator!
 - A popular choice for the output of the generator is the hyperbolic tangent `tanh`, which yields values in `[0,1]`.
 - The output of the discriminator is a `sigmoid`.

+`LeakyReLU(x) = max(0,x) + negative_slope (default: 0.01) * min(0,x)`

 ![Simple GAN Architecture Choices](./pics/simple_gan_architecture.jpg)